 The coolest capital city

 Whether or not you pay much attention to Lonely Planet’s labeling as “one of the coolest little capitals in the World” the fact is that Wellington does have a lot going for it.
 It’s a pretty harbour city with a thriving cultural scene and a compact downtown area that’s easy to explore, filled with boutique eateries, cafes and markets.
+And yes, it also happens to be the capital of New Zealand.

 But for many New Zealand visitors, Wellington is simply a place they pass through on their way to or from the South Island as they catch the ferry.
 It’s a shame but when you have limited time and are keen to see some of the big attractions like Aoraki/Mount Cook and the West Coast glaciers, we do understand.